-In addition, all professional staff are governed by codes of professional conduct for the practice of patent and trade mark attorneys and/or legal practitioners.
+In addition, all IPH Group professional staff are governed by codes of professional conduct for the practice of patent and trade mark attorneys and/or legal practitioners.

 We also have human resources teams across the IPH Group who look after our employees.
-Group Businesses prefer to engage employees on a direct basis and to limit agency staff wherever possible.
+Member firms and shared services teams prefer to engage employees on a direct basis and to limit agency staff wherever possible.
 All employees are paid fairly for work performed and are subject to identity checks.
 In addition, employee assistance programs are offered to all IPH Group employees and all staff have access to the IPH Group Whistleblower Policy and the procedures set out in that Policy.

-In addition, IPH recently adopted an updated risk management framework, which has been implemented across the IPH Group.
-This updated risk management system aims to identify and manage potential risks, including modern slavery risks, in a continuous, proactive and systematic way through high quality risk management policies and processes across the IPH Group.
-IPH's updated risk management framework recognises risk as a business process that is owned by all management, which assists in further encouraging ethical behaviour and professionalism across the IPH Group.
+In addition, IPH has in place across the IPH Group an updated risk management framework.
+This framework aims to identify and manage potential risks, including modern slavery risks, in a continuous, proactive and systematic way through high quality risk management policies and processes across the IPH Group.
+IPH's risk management framework recognises risk as a business process that is owned by all management, which assists in further encouraging ethical behaviour and professionalism across the IPH Group.